xrdocs/design/_blogs/peering-fabric-test.md

 ## Capacity Scaling

-Capacity of the peering fabric is scaled horizontally.
+Capacity of the Peering Fabric is scaled horizontally.
 The uplink capacity from PFL to PFS will be determine by an appropriate oversubscription factor determined by the service provider’s capacity planning exercises.
 The leaf/spine architecture of the fabric connects